lmcad-unicamp/CLAP/docs/source/shared_groups.rst

 1. Add job manager desired nodes to ``spits/jobmanager`` group and task manager desired nodes to ``spits/taskmanager``
 2. Use ``job-create`` action the create a new SPITS job in all machines belonging to ``spits`` group (filter nodes if you want to create a job at selected nodes only).
 3. Use ``start`` action to start the SPITS job manager and SPITS task manager at nodes to run the SPITS job
-4. If you are not using a shared filesystem, use the ``add-nodes`` action to copy addresses from task manager nodes to the job manager node.
+4. Use the ``add-nodes`` action to copy public addresses from task managers nodes to the job manager node.
 5. Optionally, check the job status using the ``job-status`` action.
 6. When job is finished, use ``job-copy`` action to get the results.

 Action ``spits add-nodes``
 ++++++++++++++++++++++++++++

-If no shared filesystem is being used, this action informs to the job manager node, the address of all task managers.
+This action informs to the job manager node, the public address of all task managers.

 Required Variables
 ^^^^^^^^^^^^^^^^^^^

-..  list-table.. code-block:: none ``spits add-nodes`` action variables
+..  list-table:: code-block:: none ``spits add-nodes`` action variables
     :header-rows: 1

     *   - **Name**